EuroBasket Women 2025: Qualification

 Map of qualifiers for the 2025 EuroBasket Women:

 32 teams took part in qualification, while the four co-hosts played in a separate group for preparation reasons.
 The 32 teams were divided into eight groups of four, with the eight group winners plus the four best second place teams qualifying.
 The draw took place on 19 September 2023 in Munich, Germany.
 Qualification began on 9 November 2023 and ended on 9 February 2025.

 Of the sixteen qualified teams, 12 were present in the previous edition.
-Portugal will make their debut at this edition, marking the first time since EuroBasket Women 2017 that a team will debut at the tournament.
+Portugal made their debut at this edition, marking the first time since EuroBasket Women 2017 that a team debuted at the tournament.
 Regarding the returnees, Switzerland qualified for the first time ever and will return after a 69 year absence, breaking the record for the longest time between edition appearances.
 Lithuania comes back after failing to qualify since 2015, while Sweden returns after missing out on 2023.
 Both Lithuania and Sweden, alongside defending champions Belgium, will all co-host the 2027 edition, with Finland being the only co-host not to qualify.

 The most notable absentee is Hungary, who placed fourth in 2023 and narrowly missed out in the 2024 Olympics, Hungary's failure to qualify marks the fourth time in a row that the fourth place team from the previous tournament fails to make the next edition.
 Slovakia, who were present at the last two editions in 2021 and 2023 also failed to qualify.
 Latvia, plus 2023 co-host Israel, also failed to advance after taking part in the 2023 competition.

-Montenegro, Slovenia and Türkiye all continue their perfect record of qualifying for every tournament since their debut.
-The first teams to qualify were Sweden and Türkiye, who both qualified in November 2024.
+Montenegro, Slovenia and Turkey all continue their perfect record of qualifying for every tournament since their debut.
+The first teams to qualify were Sweden and Turkey, who both qualified in November 2024.

+As of 2027, this the last time Switzerland qualified and the last time Finland failed to qualify.